dmachard/go-dnscollector/docs/loggers/logger_elasticsearch.md

 - `index`: (string) Elasticsearch index
 - `bulk-size`: (integer) Bulk size to be used for bulk batches
 - `chan-buffer-size`: (integer) channel buffer size used on incoming dns message, number of messages before to drop it
+- `flush-interval`: (integer) interval in seconds before to flush the buffer

 ```yaml
 elasticsearch: